HearingHealthApp/Ruben/planning/project_proposal.md

 Expected Audience:
 - Old people

-- Poeple concerned regarding how their environments affect their hearing in the future
+- People concerned regarding how their environments affect their hearing in the future

 - Audiologists seeking to increase awareness